jeff4/bionotes.github.io/_comp/comp_notes.md

 	1. HTTP Server to serve webpages
 	2. A Router so our server can provide different responses based on different requests.
 In other words, a component that maps different requests to different responses
 	3. Request Handlers to actually fulfill requests as mapped by the Router
-	4. Request Data Handling that formats  POST requests from the client by the Request Handlers
+	4. Request Data Handling that formats incoming POST requests received by the Request Handlers from the client browser.
 	5. View Logic (aka the V in MVC).
 This takes the URL's obtained by the Request Handlers in response to requests and needs to be presented such that it can be viewed in the user's browser
 	6. Finally UPLOAD HANDLER that knows how to ingest pictures uploaded by users.